-Remote learning is put on Seesaw/Google Classroom.
-Teachers look at at their Seesaw pages regularly so please encourage your child to use this communication tool and to post their work on there.
+Remote learning can be put on Seesaw/Google Classroom.
 Teachers can then mark this work using written comments, spoken comments or ‘likes’.

 The children also have a log in for Purple Mash and Times Tables Rock Stars, which can be accessed at home, and we have also purchased a subscription to White Rose Maths, which means your child can watch a lesson and then use their White Rose Maths Book to record their work https://whiterosemaths.com/homelearning

 The DfE developed a range of resources to further support schools and families during this time.
 Just click the pictures below to go to these sites.

 Each week in school, we use a resource called Picture News for one of our Collective Worships.
 It is a super resource, based on recent news and always has one big question to make us all think.
 Every week, with our school newsletter, we send home the question and a photograph to inspire discussion, together with a link to further resources.

 Click here for the Picture News Learning at Home resources.
 The Picture News website contains an assembly each week which your child can access and there is a facility for your child to send a response in too https://www.picture-news.co.uk/discuss

 Each week during National Lockdowns we also watched the Yo-Yo Collective Worship.

 Click here to watch the catalogue of videos